rlpham/captcha-harvester/README.md

 3. Run `npm start`

 ### Customizable
--Site-Key: Currently it is supporting a testing site-key provided by google.
+-Site-Key: Currently it is supporting a test site-key provided by google.
-Generate a site-key here: https://www.google.com/recaptcha/admin
+  -Generate a site-key here: https://www.google.com/recaptcha/admin -Replace `data-sitekey` value with generated site-key in `index.html`